ForeverACharles/ILOC-CodeGenerator-DeadCodeElminator/README.md

 Whenever the compiler needs to spill values from physcial registers to virtual registers, it must produce respective spill code.
 Spill code inherently has a performance penalty as it implies that processing time that could have been used for arithmetic operations are instead wasted on register-to-register transfers.
 Minimizing the amount of spill code produced during compilation is crucial for maximizing efficiency of compiled code.

+Register allocation typically follows either a bottom-up or top-down approach.
+The former involves allocating available registers based on when a value will be used further down in the compiled code.
+The latter makes use of some built-up knowledge of the compiled code after a pass and then allocating registers based on that knowledge.

 ### Dead Code Elimination